 “Scorecarding based solely on price and delivery is a bit like sending out grade school report cards with marks for only attendance and tardiness,” Nowacki added.

-When used effectively, however, scorecarding can result in a tremendous benefit for both the manufacturer and supplier.
+However, when used effectively, scorecarding can result in a tremendous benefit for both the manufacturer and supplier.

 Elements of a Supplier Scorecard